cheqd/product/essentials/roadmap/identity.md

 After we released our [cheqd DID method in 2021](https://docs.cheqd.io/identity/architecture/adr-list/adr-001-cheqd-did-method), creating a way for any person to simply resolve cheqd DIDs and utilise the value of [DID Core](https://www.w3.org/TR/did-core/) was an important next step for Q1 and Q2 2022.

-We are pleased to have designed a modular architecture for DID resolution, with multiple options for using and implementing our work.

-#### Full DID Resolver

-Our primary DID resolver is a full resolver package which can be implemented directly into clients' own infrastructure as a library written in Golang.
+Our DID resolver is a package which can be implemented directly into clients' own infrastructure as a library written in Golang.
 This provides full support for cheqd's resolver, and can be run by anyone, creating a secure and client-controlled environment for resolving cheqd DIDs.

-#### Proxy DID Resolver

-For those who do not want to run infrastructure themselves, but want to be able to resolve cheqd DIDs, we have created a DID Resolver as a Service - which routes requests to resolve DIDs to our cheqd gRPC endpoint to fetch a valid JSON response.

-This is lightweight, simple and easy to use.
-It is written as a tiny Node.js package designed to run on [Cloudflare Workers](https://workers.cloudflare.com/) which is an extremely light serverless platform for those who want a lower compute footprint that essentially acts as a proxy to a Golang-based “full” resolver.

-#### Universal Resolver

-The Universal Resolver is a project maintained by DIF which hosts drivers of many different DID Resolvers in a compatible and easy-to-integrate format (Docker Containers).
+The our DID resolver is also available as [a supported driver in Universal Resolver](https://github.com/decentralized-identity/universal-resolver), a project maintained by DIF which hosts drivers of many different DID Resolvers in a compatible and easy-to-integrate format (Docker Containers).

-Through the Universal Resolver, cheqd's DID Resolver will be packaged as a Docker Container, making it compatible with any infrastructure stack.

 #### What is the core business value of this work?